holochain/holochain/crates/hc_sandbox/README.md

 ```shell
 hc -h
 ```
-This will be more up to date then this readme.
+This will be more up to date than this readme.
 ##### Run
 This command can be used to generate and run conductor sandboxes.
 ```shell